-Other Dutch lawyers proclaimed me to be a “Specialist Dutch Nationality Lawyer”, a kind recognition of what I love to do these days.
+Other Dutch lawyers awarded me the unofficial title of “Specialist Dutch Nationality Lawyer”, a kind recognition of what I love to do these days.
 Some people know I used to print and issue passports for the Dutch government, got trained the old-fashioned way in the Dutch nationality law, etc. Over time I got to help others with their queries and supported not-for-profit interest groups and organisations.
+I became a sort of activist to get the Dutch nationality law modernised.
 And now that I work as a lawyer for myself people rarely ask me why I am motivated to do this work, help others.
 If they do, I usually refer to the injustice of it all and my own values and sense of morality.
 It is true!

 I returned to the Netherlands and immediately went to the police to ask for help locating and returning my son.
 Until then I only had some hearsay of what transpired and the US authorities were unwilling to assist.
 My son was located with the help of the Dutch branch of Interpol and Thai police, he was in good health.
 However, I was immediately told that they could do nothing further.
 I was referred to the Dutch ministry of justice who were very understanding and trying to assist.
 They took my case and formally submitted a request for the return of my son.
 The Thai ministry of justice declined.

-Through my ex and her lawyer, I was told that if I would go to Thailand I would be imprisoned.
+Through my ex and her lawyer, I was told that if I would go to Thailand I would be accused and imprisoned.
 As a former consular officer who previously helped and visited Dutch nationals in prison, I recognised the real risk of this.
+Thailand is a beautiful country but with issues like (legal) corruption.
 However, I was offered the alternative and would be given unlimited phone calls and was told that over the next few months we would need to sort things out.
 The Dutch justice department wrote me, and then told me when I phoned them, that they could do nothing more.
 I just had to accept the offer of calls and try to work things out between ourselves.

 Initially there were weekly phone calls.
 Then after a little while I was told it wasn’t always practically possible.
 I was bordering suicidal, traumatised, had periods with PTSD, but just knowing my son was alive kept me going.
 Over time my 5, 6, 7… year old son withdrew himself from our bond.
 He became less responsive, less happy to talk to me, and when he was about 10 he showed me a bit indirectly he didn’t appreciate the contact and calls.
 Birthday presents I sent by mail did apparently arrive but my ex was happy to point out that more expensive presents were welcomed.
 Calls over the years reduced to a yearly happy birthday call and by about 16 just messages.
 I didn’t, and don’t, know what he really thinks.
 If he feels abandoned by me, angry, sad, oblivious or just doesn’t know what to think.
 I have no idea what his mother told him about me and worried because the signs of a parents’ influence were there.
 I have always let him know I miss him and love him no matter what, I hope he realises that and doesn’t think it is just cheap talk.